mathewmclaren/cryoem-stuff/README.md

 # cryoem-stuff
 A repository for any scripts that could be useful for other people doing cryoEM processing.
-Some of the code may be poorly written, but it shiuld hopefully do the job!
+Some of the code may be poorly written, but it should hopefully do the job!

 ### bad_frames_finder.sh